yyzhuang1991/StackedLearningWithUnaryModels/README.md

 #### 2. Train Unary and Binary Relation Extraction Models

-Next, we train the unary and binary relation models.
+Next, we train the unary and binary relation extraction models.
 In the following instruction, we show how to run experiments for the relation `Contains`.
 The same things would apply to the relation `HasProperty`.

 First let's set the relation: